The Master of Arts in Ministry provides a foundation for lay ministry or ordination as a deacon in the United Methodist

 Jane Bowman Student, Master Arts in Ministry

 Graduation Requirements for Master of Arts in Ministry

 The M.A.M. program requires 45 credits of course work and is designed to be completed in two years, or four semesters, full-time study.

 The Master of Arts in Ministry is a two-year professional master's degree for students preparing for Christian leadership in congregations, non-profit agencies, or ministries beyond the local church.
 Through its combination of foundational study, experiential learning, and flexible emphases, the degree provides training for a variety of vocational goals.
 The internship requirement bridges the seminar room and the larger world enabling relevant and critical theological reflection and integrated development of skills.
-This program is approved by the United Methodist Church for those who are preparing for ordination as a deacon in the United Methodist church.
+This program is also approved by the United Methodist Church for those who are preparing for ordination as a deacon in the United Methodist church.